luis-beast/capstone-project2/Backend/README.md

 ### /pages?search=example (get)
     - returns list of pages where title/body contains "example"

-⬆️{search bar dropdown to specify if you're searching for a title or tag}⬇️

 ### /pages?tag=example (get)
     - returns all pages that have a tag of "example"